-Byrnes led Hamilton to three straight years of 10-plus wins for the first time in program history from 2008 to 2010.
-Byrnes' players hold program records for most runs, hits, doubles, total bases, strikeouts, innings pitched and highest batting average and on-base percentage in a career.
+Byrnes' players hold program records for most runs, hits, doubles, triples, total bases, stolen bases, strikeouts, innings pitched and highest batting average and on-base percentage in a career.
 Ten individual and 10 team season records have been set under Byrnes' leadership.
-The Continentals are 4-2 in the Jackie Robinson Game against Utica College under Byrnes.
+The Continentals are 4-3 against Utica College in the Jackie Robinson Game with Byrnes as head coach.

 Byrnes was the head coach at Morrisville State College in 2005 and 2006.
 One Morrisville player was selected a National Junior College Association of America (NJCAA) Division III All-American in 2006.
 The All-America award was the first in program history.
 Byrnes' players earned two NJCAA academic All-America and two academic all-region honors.

-Byrnes earned two varsity letters as an outfielder on the St. Lawrence University baseball team.
-He graduated with a degree in sports and leisure studies and a minor in education.
+Byrnes was an outfielder on the St. Lawrence University varsity baseball team.
+He earned a degree in sports and leisure studies with a minor in education.
 Byrnes is from Cazenovia, N.Y.